Connection and setup ESP8266 to Arduino IDE

 result of working loaded sketch into serial monitor_en

-The signal in serial monitor will tell you how stable your connection is:
+The signal level value in serial monitor will inform you about the stability of your connection:

 • up to -60 dBm - excellent signal level;